 In terms of environmental performance, sea lice counts were well below the regulatory limit of 0.5 average adult female lice per fish and counts were lower than the same period last year.
-Lice counts were low this quarter largely due to the implementation of preventive measures such as lice skirts and several sites with cleanerfish.
-Delousing treatments were also performed in farming sites.
+Lice counts were lower this quarter largely due to the implementation of preventive measures such as lice skirts and several sites with cleaner fish.
+Only one in feed delousing treatment was performed in Cermag's Norway farming sites.
 Development of preventive measures will be escalated further.